Change-in-velocity detection for multidimensional data: Discussion

-While we established a consistency theorem for our method, real-world applications, such as molecular motor data, pose additional challenges because practitioners often have prior knowledge of a practical upper bound on attainable speeds.
-To incorporate this information, we introduced a speed penalty that adjusts the placement of change points to discourage unrealistically short segments that would imply implausibly high speeds.
+While consistency of the CPLASS estimator is established formally in our companion theoretical work \citep{DoDoMcKinley2026CPLASSTheory}, real-world applications, such as molecular motor data, pose additional challenges because practitioners often have prior knowledge of a practical upper bound on attainable speeds.
+To incorporate this information, we introduced a speed penalty that adjusts the placement of changepoints to discourage unrealistically short segments that would imply implausibly high speeds.
 This acts as a domain-informed prior, improving realism in the inference of speeds while preserving consistency in the large sample limit.
-Furthermore, by comparing Cumulative Speed Allocation (CSA) \cite{cook2024considering} with the Cumulative Distribution Function (CDF), we showed that quantifying the proportion of time spent at different speeds yields a more stable performance metric than segment velocity counts, making the approach less sensitive to algorithmic variation.
+Furthermore, by comparing Cumulative Speed Allocation (CSA) \citep{cook2024considering} with the Cumulative Distribution Function (CDF), we showed that quantifying the proportion of time spent at different speeds yields a more stable performance metric than segment velocity counts, making the approach less sensitive to algorithmic variation.

 Crucially, our method is inherently multidimensional, allowing it to capture complex structures in diverse datasets.
-However, computational efficiency remains a challenge, because MCMC search is inherently slow.
-In future work we will explore alternative methods for improving the search process for maximize likelihood estimation.
-Additionally, ensuring the consistency of CSA inference via segmentation analysis remains an open theoretical question, warranting further exploration.
+Ensuring the consistency of CSA inference via segmentation analysis remains an open theoretical question that we intend to address in future work.
+Improvements in functional inference could have an immediate impact on modern single-particle tracking investigations in intracellular biophysics.